 3. If You're Considering ESG Investments as Part of a Plan Lineup, Consider Competing Views

-Selecting an ESG-themed investment option without regard to possibly different or competing views of plan participants or the returns of comparable non-ESG options would raise questions about the fiduciary’s compliance with ERISA.
-For example, selecting as ESG target date fund as a QDIA would not be prudent if the fund would provide a lower expected rate of return than available non-ESG alternative target date funds with similar degrees of risk.
+Selecting an ESG-themed investment option without regard to possibly different or competing views of savers or the returns of comparable non-ESG options would raise questions about the fiduciary’s compliance with ERISA.
+For example, selecting an ESG target date fund as a QDIA would not be prudent if the fund would provide a lower expected rate of return than available non-ESG alternative target date funds with similar degrees of risk.

-Most of those options are only offered to older employees and they cannot include certain employer securities that are not readily tradeable on an established securities market, as well as other regulatory requirements.
+Most of those options are only offered to older employees, and they cannot include certain employer securities that are not readily tradable on an established securities market or other regulatory requirements.

 5. Don't Blindly Recycle Last Year's QDIA Notice

-If the plan provides default investment options for participants who fail to make affirmative selections, make sure participants receive a QDIA notice that complies with legal requirements.
-Participants must be provided with the notice 30 days in advance of the effective date and each year.
-They should also be given the prospectus, any material relating to voting, tender or similar rights provided to the plan, a fee disclosure statement, and information about the plan’s other investment alternatives.
+If the plan provides default investment options for savers who fail to make affirmative selections, make sure savers receive a QDIA notice that complies with legal requirements.
+Participating employees must be given the notice 30 days before the effective date and each year.
+They should also be given the prospectus, any material relating to voting, tender, or similar rights provided to the plan, a fee disclosure statement, and information about the plan’s other investment alternatives.
 The investments comprising the QDIA should also be reviewed to make sure they satisfy DOL Reg § 2550.404c-5(e).

 6. Check All Documents Thoroughly

-Plan fiduciaries should check the plan’s investment policy statement, investment management agreement, investment guidelines and related plan documentation to ensure that any investment option is permitted by the plan.
+Plan fiduciaries should check the plan’s investment policy statement, investment management agreement, investment guidelines, and related plan documentation to ensure that the plan permits any investment option.